Top 10 Greatest Acting Performances in Movies

 Heath Ledger was good as the Joker, but he is quite overpraised.
 Tom Hanks, on the other hand, proved in Forrest Gump that performances don't need gritty intensity all the time to be great.

-Tom Hanks is known by many as one of the greatest actors to ever be on film, although I don't think this is completely true I would definitely put him on my top 10 list.
+Tom Hanks is known by many as one of the greatest actors to ever be on film.
+Although I don't think this is completely true, I would definitely put him on my top 10 list.

-This man, Robert De Niro is one of the greatest actors.
+This man, Robert De Niro, is one of the greatest actors.
 Period.
 To go from Johnny Boy, to Vito Corleone, to Travis Bickle, to Jake La Motta is insane.
-I believe this performance is the utmost captivating, Bickle is insane, sympathetic, and creepy all at once, we watch this lonely insomniac grow, and slowly unhinge toward his darker capabilities.
-Terrific...

 This IS acting.
-To be able to create the most infamous villain of the late 20th century, with the british pressure actually naming a real serial killer after his character, with only 16 minutes of screen time is a true accomplishment.
-The creepiest portrayal of a serial killer since Norman bates, and given that he created a character that was scarier than Freddy Krueger or Jason voorhees even when incarcerated, their is no contest
+To be able to create the most infamous villain of the late 20th century, with the British press actually naming a real serial killer after his character, with only 16 minutes of screen time is a true accomplishment.

 And the Oscar should've gone to...
-Without hardly ever raising his voice, Hopkins knew how to send a chill down your spine and make your heart pound out of your chest.
+Without ever raising his voice, Hopkins knew how to send a chill down your spine and make your heart pound out of your chest.
 Fantastic performance!

 Wow.
-I just can't believe that this incredible piece of actin has been out voted by a pretty boy in a pirate suit.
-To be fair, I love Pirates of the Caribbean but Orlando Bloom doing okay in the same role for three movies does not make him fit to surpass perhaps the most appropriately done for the film acting performance ever.
-Marlon Brando made The Godfather.
-For him to be passed is ridiculous.
+I just can't believe that this incredible piece of acting has been outvoted by a pretty boy in a pirate suit.
+To be fair, I love Pirates of the Caribbean, but Orlando Bloom doing okay in the same role for three movies does not make him fit to surpass perhaps the most appropriately done for the film acting performance ever.

 One of the greatest performances of all time.
 McDowell manages to find a middle ground between insane and charming, a charisma that is a pleasure to watch.

-He was so good, people thought he was actually crazy and was type cast for much of his career since.
-Fantastic acting, improvisation and narration
+He was so good, people thought he was actually crazy and was typecast for much of his career since.
+Fantastic acting, improvisation, and narration.

-The most Underrated performance ever!
+The most underrated performance ever!

 Best supporting actor of all time.
-Funny, sadistic, crazy and scary.
+Funny, sadistic, crazy, and scary.

 This is the best performance in a Tarantino movie.